-Now that you have a great value proposition in hand, you’ll need to develop a strong strategy actually to engage with your potential customers.
+Now that you have a great value proposition, you’ll need to develop a strong strategy to engage with your potential customers.

 To effectively achieve this goal, you’ll need to create a plan and list the activities you’ll take along the way.
 These activities should correspond to the sales funnel (which we’ll soon go through in more detail).

-For instance, you should outline the way you’ll acquire your customers, the strategy you’ll use to approach them, and the way you’ll build relationships over time.
+For instance, you should outline how you’ll acquire your customers, the strategy you’ll use to approach them, and how you’ll build relationships over time.

 5. Generate your leads.

 It’s time to act on your strategy.
-There are a blend of techniques you’ll want to use to generate B2B leads.
+There is a blend of techniques you’ll want to use to generate B2B leads.
 Here are just some of the principal strategies you can build upon: